Minnesota’s Commercial Driver’s License Laws

 The CMV’s weight must be within the CDL’s permitted limits.
 For example, a class A CDL can be used to operate any weight of CMV.

-Endorsements.
 Transporting hazardous materials or school children requires CDL license endorsements.
 Each endorsement requires additional testing and comes with different rules and is added to the CDL after issuance.
-For example, a school bus endorsement requires a school bus examination and registered sex offenders can't qualify.
+For example, a school bus endorsement requires a school bus examination and registered sex offenders can’t qualify.

-Commercial learner's permits (CLPs).
+The first step to get a CDL is to apply for a commercial learner's permit (CLP).
 A driver must be at least 18 years old to obtain a CLP.
 The applicant must hold a valid Minnesota license, show proof of residency, clear a driver history check, and complete the knowledge examination.
-The learner's permit can be used to operate a CMV while supervised by a licensed commercial driver.

-Self-certification.
 A CDL holder must self-certify with the state as to the type of CMV operation and must hold a valid medical certificate indicating adequate general health to operate a CMV.
-Drivers are also required to disclose any future traffic violations or license suspensions to both the state and their employer.
+Drivers are also required to disclose any future traffic violations or license suspensions to the state and their employer.

-CDL Revocation and Disqualification
+Minnesota's Rules for CDL Revocation and Disqualification

-Out-of-service orders.
 Certain actions, like exceeding the driving time limits, will result in the issuance of an immediate, but temporary, out-of-service order (OSO).
 Driving in violation of the OSO will result in license revocation for a period that depends on the number of prior violations in the last ten years.

 • First offense.
 90-day license disqualification (180 days if in hazmat or passenger vehicle designed for more than 15 passengers).